 NOTE: The wheel cover is held on the wheel by the wheel nuts.
-When reinstalling original wheel, properly align the wheel cover to the valve stem, place the wheel cover onto the wheel, then install the wheel nuts.
+When reinstalling original wheel, properly align the wheel cover to the valve stem, place the wheel 6 cover onto the wheel, then install the wheel nuts.

-- 6. Lower the vehicle by turning the jack screw to the left. - 7.
-Finish tightening the nuts.
+5. Lower the vehicle by turning the jack screw to the left.

+6. Finish tightening the nuts.
 Push down on the wrench while tightening the wheel nuts.
 Alternate nuts until each nut has been tightened twice.
-Correct wheel nut torque is 100 ft. lbs (135 N·m).
-If you doubt that you have tightened the nuts correctly, have them checked with a torque wrench by your dealer or at a service station.
+The correct wheel nut torque is 100 ft lbs (135 N m).
+If you doubt that you have tightened the nuts correctly, have them checked with a torque wrench by your authorized dealer or at a qualified service station.

-8. Remove the wheel blocks and lower the jack until it is free.
+7. Remove the wheel blocks and lower the jack until it is free.
 Stow the lug wrench, and jack in their designated location.
 Secure all parts using the means provided.